Selling, buying or transferring a property

 Before the completion of the sale you, or your solicitor, should:

-- ensure there is no deferral on file
+- Ensure there is no deferral on file.

-- ensure that any exemption claimed in respect of the property has been verified by Revenue
+- Ensure that any exemption claimed in respect of the property has been verified by Revenue.

-- consider whether the valuation declared for the property is reasonable and honestly made.
+- Consider whether the valuation(s) declared for the property was reasonable and honestly made.
 The buyer, or their solicitor, should address any concerns prior to the closing of the sale.

-All sellers must obtain general clearance before completing the sale.
-Some must also obtain specific clearance from Revenue.
-The seller must provide this to the buyer.
 If this is not the first sale since 2013, the seller must provide details of any clearance they hold for the earlier sale.

 Buying a derelict property - Stamp Duty implications